Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Address: Bunkyō Ward, Yushima.

-9. Play in Tokyo Dome City
+10. Play at Tokyo Dome City

 Tokyo Dome City| ©Karin M